faithelizagreen/code_refactor/README.md

 <br>

-Improved website accessibility by consolidated CSS selectors and properties by organizing them into semantic structure.
+Improved website accessibility by consolidating CSS selectors and properties by organizing them into semantic structure.

 <br>